testometrika/widget-js/README.md

 # widget-js
-Widgets for websites from testometrika.com
+Widgets for websites from testometrika.com.
+Widgets online tests.